Killol14/Yoga_shop/README.md

 ## Summary

-Through the above languages and technologies, I have aimed to create a user friendly repository where people can add their own tips and advice on travelling to India.
+Through the above languages and technologies, I have aimed to create a user friendly shopping experience, where people can browse and buy fitness products.

 ### Acknowledgements

-Credit goes to my mentor Ronan, who helped overlook my project Online youtube video for MongoDB Advise
-Code Institute walkthrough project.
+Credit goes to my mentor Ronan, who helped overlook my project Code Institute walkthrough project.
+Thank you to the code institute city of Bristol college for help and support.

+ReadMe file structure, with credit to the former student, milestone 1 Row Gallery Website

+This website is purely fictious and not for public consumption.